Transfer Pricing in Honduras

 Concept and Regulation in Honduras

-Also, at the end of 2016, the New Honduran Tax Code was enacted, which amends Article 113 related to Transfer Pricing.
-It is established that natural or legal persons that have related parties within the national territory are not subject to the presentation of the Transfer Pricing Study.
+In addition, at the end of 2016, the New Honduran Tax Code was enacted, which amended Article 113 related to Transfer Pricing.
+Hence, individuals or legal entities with related parties within the national territory are exempt from filing the Transfer Pricing Study.

-The Arm’s Length principle, which regulates Transfer Pricing, is based on the fact that the prices agreed for transactions among related parties must be in accordance with market value, i.e. based on prices that would have been agreed upon by independent third parties.
+The Arm’s Length Principle, which regulates Transfer Pricing, states that prices agreed upon for related party transactions must be at market value, i.e., based on prices agreed upon by independent third parties.

 Application Scope of Transfer Pricing in Honduras

-Pursuant to Article 2 of the Law and the Regulations of said Law, the Transfer Pricing rules apply to transactions performed among an individual or legal entity resident in Honduras, with the related parties and/or those covered by Special Regimes having tax benefits.
+According to Article 2 of the Law and the Regulations of said Law, the Transfer Pricing rules apply to transactions performed between an individual or legal entity resident in Honduras with related parties and/or those covered by Special Regimes with tax benefits.

 Taxpayer Classification Update

-To this end, the Revenue Administration Service (SAR) has determined a list of criteria considered for the new classification of tax obligors, such as:
+Therefore, the SAR (Servicio de Administración de Rentas – Revenue Administration Service) has determined a list of criteria considered for the new classification of tax obligors, such as:

 • Internal Tax Collection.